 Sign up with NerdWallet and get access to your free TransUnion credit report.
 With Nerdwallet, your credit report details are refreshed weekly, but you can log on at any time to check your credit report information.

 In addition to your free credit report, you’ll also be able to view your VantageScore 3.0 based on your TransUnion credit report information.
 Your credit score is also updated on a weekly basis.

 Registering is fairly simple.
-You can use your existing Google account and you only have to enter the last four digits of your social security to create your account.
-You can optionally use the Nerdwallet mobile app to quickly and easily monitor your credit report and other aspects of your finances when you’re on the go.
+You can use your existing Google account and you only have to enter your birth date, address, and the last four digits of your social security to create your account.
+Alternatively, you can use the Nerdwallet mobile app to quickly and easily monitor your credit report and other aspects of your finances when you’re on the go.

 You can check your TransUnion credit report and credit score through CreditWise, a credit report and credit score tool from Capital One.
 Credit Wise is available for free, even for those who aren’t Capital One customers.
 Sign up is simple and easy.
 You won’t have to enter any credit card information, there’s no trial subscription to cancel, and your credit information is updated weekly.
 You can access Credit Wise online or use the mobile app to keep up with your credit score.

 CreditWise keeps you up to date with changes to your credit report and you'll even receive e-mail or push notifications about important credit events, which is great if you’re on the go and tend to forget to check your credit regularly.
 CreditWise includes a credit score simulator you can use to help determine how certain actions will affect your credit score so you can make informed financial decisions.
 For example, if you’re planning to open up a new credit card account, you can use the simulator to estimate how it will impact your credit score.